paigepwilcox/ai-scholarly-helper/README.md

 Market:
 Multiple chrome extensions offering similar tools are available and wanted, Scholarcy for example has over 600,000 users.

-Core Features:
+Requirements:
+- Needs to be activated on a PubMed url
+-
-- AI prompts to identify and define all specalized language
+- AI prompts to identify and define all specalized language/verbiage within a field of discipline
 - AI prompts to explain methodology

-Other Features:
+- GET from ChatGPTs API

+Stretch Goals:
 - AI prompts for active reading questions
 - A user can place words or phrases in 2 categories: know, learning.
 The ones that are known are omitted from the output